vs2048/Tachometer/README.md

 # Tachometer
-A tachometer that uses a line following sensor.
+A tachometer that uses any type of sensor that sends a pulse once a revolution.

-This is a simple tachometer that uses a SparkFun line sensor to count the time between revolutions on a shaft.
-Tape a black line onto a shaft and aim the sensor at it and this library will calculate the rotational velocity of the shaft.
-Measured speed is written to a 16x2 segment LCD or the tach library can be used independantly.
+I used SparkFun line following sensor and a piece of white tape on the drill chuck.
+As the tachometer detects pulses it continuously calibrates.
+It can output to a standard 16x2 LCD or this can be used as a library in larger projects.

 Use the following sensor or similar: https://www.sparkfun.com/products/11769